adobe-apiplatform/umapi-documentation/docs/en/api/getUsersWithPage.md

     ]
 }
 ```
-<a name="getUsersExampleLastage" class="api-ref-subtitle">Response that is the last page:
+<a name="getUsersExampleLastPage" class="api-ref-subtitle">Response that is the last page:
 ```json
 {
     "lastPage": true,